 The Quality Control Document (QCD) shall illustrate the process necessary for the Contractor to control the quality of their Construction process in order to produce Work that meets the requirements of the Contract Documents.
-The Contractor shall be responsible for and shall perform all Materials Quality Control Testing in accordance with their QCD and the requirements of the CDOT Field Materials Manual and any Standard and/or Project Special Provisions in effect at the time of advertisement.
+The Contractor shall be responsible for and shall perform all Materials Quality Control Testing in accordance with their QCD and the requirements of the CDOT Field Materials Manual in effect at the time of advertisement.